Ring of Fire includes both volcanoes and great earthquakes

 Ring of Fire volcanoes circle the Pacific Ocean.
 The horseshoe shaped circle is 40,000 km (25,000 miles) long.
 It has 452 volcanoes with 75% of the world's active volcanoes in the circle.
-Geologists use the term Ring of Fire to describe the volcanoes and earthquakes around the Pacific Ocean.
+Geologists use the term Ring of Fire to describe the volcanoes and great earthquakes around the Pacific Ocean.

 Mount Pinatubo on the Ring of Fire, USGS

 The volcanoes in the Ring of Fire are a direct result of plate tectonic movement.
 The Pacific Ocean is getting smaller as it subducts beneath plates moving toward the Pacific Plate.
 They form subduction zones around the Pacific Ocean.

 Divergent plate boundaries